p-sto/design_patterns/patterns/18_Flyweight/description.md

 instantiate/create new ones quickly.

 In a given example new objects of `IListObject` type are created within `FreeList`.
-During initialization, given amount of not used `IListObject` are created and cached.
+During initialization given amount of not used `IListObject` are created and cached.
 By calling method `getNew()` of `FreeList` object, reference count of `IListObject` is increased and point to created object is returned.
 If object is removed (by calling `deleteObject()` method) it's reference count is set to 0.
-In fact object is not destroyed at all, but can be reused by `FreeList` if, however, there are no free (reusable) object in free list, allocation exception is raised.
+In fact object is not destroyed at all, but can be reused by `FreeList` if, however, there are no free (reusable) objects in free list, allocation exception is raised.

 Other example might be how number from range -5...256 are "pre cached" in Python's interpreter.